 - How do you plan your finances?

-A. I don’t really plan – I just live from day to day
+A. I don’t really plan – I just live each day as it comes

-B. I’ve created a budget, but I don’t always stick to it
+B. I’ve created a budget, but don’t always stick to it

-C. I plan everything ahead and I make sure I have money aside
+C. I'm always ahead and make sure I have money aside

 - How would you describe your spending habits?

-A. I’m a bit of a shopping addict and spend a lot on clothes and shoes
+A. I’m a bit of a shopping addict and spend more than I should

 B. I try not to spend too much but I don’t always manage to resist impulse buying

-C. I only spend what’s left after saving and I make sure it’s spent on necessities
+C. I only spend what’s left after saving, and often on necessities

 Mostly As: You seem to be struggling with your finances, and investing might not be what you should focus on.
 The first thing you want to do is try and get your finances in shape.
 Start by reviewing your expenses and create a budget, so you can reduce your spending.
 Also, make sure you save – remember it doesn’t have to be big lump sums, putting small sums aside regularly can help you build a healthy financial future.